zencart/documentation/content/user/_index.md

 layout: docs
 ---

-This site is intended to (eventually) replace the old Tutorials/FAQ content on the zen-cart.com site.
+This site is intended to replace the old Tutorials/FAQ/Wiki content on the zen-cart.com site.
+Links to this older content are still available [here](/).

-Developers, please also see [developer docs](/dev/).